steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 For the cat pictures example, it's somewhat sensible to say that $$f$$ is fixed.
 If one were to try to predict movement in the stock market from past movements, $$f$$ is anything but fixed.
 Restricting to the case of fixed
-$$f$$ simlifies the discussion in some places while doing no real harm to the generality of the results.)
+$$f$$ simplifies the discussion in some places while doing no real harm to the generality of the results.)

 A family of functions $$\mathcal{F}\left(\boldsymbol\alpha\right)$$, along with